hankbao/libreboot/docs/install/x60tablet_unbrick.md

 ==============================

-You still have Lenovo BIOS, or you had libreboot running and you flashed another ROM; and you had bucts 1 set and the ROM wasn\'t dd\'d.\* or if Lenovo BIOS was present and libreboot wasn\'t flashed.\
+You still have Lenovo BIOS, or you had libreboot running and you flashed another ROM; and you had bucts 1 set and the ROM wasn't dd'd.\* or if Lenovo BIOS was present and libreboot wasn't flashed.\
 \
-In this case, unbricking is easy: reset BUC.TS to 0 by removing that yellow cmos coin (it\'s a battery) and putting it back after a minute or two:\
+In this case, unbricking is easy: reset BUC.TS to 0 by removing that yellow cmos coin (it's a battery) and putting it back after a minute or two:\
 ![](../images/x60t_unbrick/0008.JPG)\
 \